 Skyscanner and Kayak also have this really cool thing called price alerts.

-Say you’re going from California to Montreal in August for Julia’s wedding (her husband’s Canadian, I just decided) but you want to book the absolute cheapest flight.
-Go into Skyscanner and search for a flight out of whichever airport is closest to you (you can also just type in your city if the airport isn’t important.
-Airport-ant?
-Sorry too easy) and into Montreal around the weekend of the wedding.
+Go into Skyscanner and search for a flight out of whichever airport is closest to you.
+You can also select “all nearby airports.”
+Select your destination.
 Then click “set price alert.”
 Whenever that price rises or falls, Skyscanner will let you know immediately via email or Facebook Messenger.
 If the flight suddenly drops by $40, get on it.

 Skyscanner is not an airline, so once you find a flight you want, it then takes you to that airline’s site to book it.